veboworld/nashir/README.md

 ## 🔐 Security

-If you discover a security vulnerability within Vebo TV, please send an e-mail to [security@vebo.tn](mailto:security@vebo.tn).
-All security vulnerabilities will be promptly addressed.
+Please review [our security policy](https://github.com/fwdmo/vebo-shasha/security/policy) on how to report security vulnerabilities.

 ## 📍 Roadmap